Taxation and Basic Income

 -

-Computer systems already exist to pay New Zealand Superannuation and various welfare payments such as jobseeker support.
+Government computer systems already exist to pay New Zealand Superannuation and various welfare payments such as jobseeker support.
 It will not be difficult to include Basic Income payments.

 What is a two-stage tax and why use it?